Anthropology of Ritual

 -

-Requirements of the course: Minimum 500 words annotations of 6 assigned readings (except from the 1st week) uploaded in the moodle course page AND a presentation of a selected ethnographic case of a ritual performance interpreted with the help of theoretical concepts from mandatory readings.
+Requirements of the course: Minimum 500 words annotations of 5 assigned mandatory readings (except from the 1st week) uploaded in the moodle course page AND a presentation of a selected ethnographic case of a ritual performance interpreted with the help of theoretical concepts from mandatory readings.

 Thank you very much for attending the course and hope to see you next semester!